biocore/qiime/doc/documentation/file_formats.rst

 Mapping Files Without Barcodes and/or Primers
 +++++++++++++++++++++++++++++++++++++++++++++

 In some circumstances, users may need to generate a mapping file that does not contain barcodes and/or primers.
-To generate such a mapping file, the header and column for "BarcodeSequence" is removed and "LinkerPrimerSequence" fields can be left empty.
-An example of such a file is below (note that the tabs are still present for the empty "LinkerPrimerSequence" field):
+To generate such a mapping file, fields for "BarcodeSequence" and "LinkerPrimerSequence" can be left empty.
+An example of such a file is below (note that the tabs are still present for the empty "BarcodeSequence" and "LinkerPrimerSequence" fields):

 .. note::

-   * #SampleID	LinkerPrimerSequence	Treatment DOB	Description
+   * #SampleID	BarcodeSequence	LinkerPrimerSequence	Treatment DOB	Description
    * #Example mapping file for the QIIME analysis package.
 These 9 samples are from a study of the effects of
    * #exercise and diet on mouse cardiac physiology (Crawford, et al, PNAS, 2009).
    * PC.354		Control	20061218	Control_mouse__I.D._354